 100-calorie snacks are convenient, but at what cost?
 Instead, buy yogurt, applesauce, cereal, and snacks in large containers and you'll save big (plus, you'll put less packaging into the waste stream).
 It only takes a few moments to transfer individual servings into zip lock bags or reusable containers, either to pack in your lunch or to exercise portion control.

 Instead of a high-calorie snack from a vending machine, bring some cut-up vegetables or fruit from home.
 The fruits and vegetables below all have about 100 or fewer calories:

 One snack-sized bag of corn chips (1 ounce) has the same number of calories as a small apple, 1 cup of whole strawberries, AND 1 cup of carrots with 1/4 cup of low-calorie dip.
-Substitute one or two of these options for the chips, and you will have a satisfying snack with fewer calories or check out other.
+Substitute one or two of these options for the chips, and you will have a satisfying snack with fewer calories.